etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 In this section we will explain the main parts and files of the sub-application that we will use.

 #### App.tsx
-  This file is located in the root of the sub-application and is the main file of the sub-application.
-In this file we will define the routes of the sub-application and the components that will be rendered in each route.
+  This file is located in the root of the sub-application and is the main file.
+In this file we will define the routes and the components that will be rendered in each route.
 In addition, this file is responsible of the initialization of the sub-application and gets the params from Etendo Mobile.

 ![path-to-app-file.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/path-to-app-file.png)